axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/introduction/index.rst

 Not only for the end user but also for developers, the portal was updated:

 - The portal projects have been simplified, two projects are left:  Portal & Portal-Components
-- The multiapp approach is now covered by the axon ivy core, making the use of the portal for displaying tasks from more than one application much easier
+- The multiapp approach is now covered by the |ivy| core, making the use of the portal for displaying tasks from more than one application much easier
 - Through the separation of process and portal by the iframe approach, supported by the portal templates on portal, can serve multiple applications
 - Dialog Templates now offer portal functions, e.g., forwarding the user in an exit event, or interacting with the portal from within the iframe template.
-- The portal-components project now offers ready to use components like a documents-component or user choosers that can be reused in your Axon Ivy Projects
+- The portal-components project now offers ready to use components like a documents-component or user choosers that can be reused in your |ivy| Projects

 New Welcome Widget
 ^^^^^^^^^^^^^^^^^^